 Click the following link if you’d like to see the Amish Children’s Song that the young lady gave me.

-This article was posted on Thursday, September 20th, 2007 at 5:01 pm and is filed under Uncategorized.
+This article was posted on Thursday, September 20th, 2007 at 5:01 pm and is filed under American Kids Songs, Amish, Children's Songs, Countries & Cultures, German, Languages, Mama Lisa, Pennsylvania Dutch, Twinkle, Twinkle, Little Star, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 5 Responses to “An Amish Children’s Song to the Tune of “Twinkle, Twinkle Little Star””